tmandzak/CarND-LaneLines-P1/writeup_Mandzak.md

 * The pipeline doesn't seem to work as well with more curved lane lines
 * The pipeline doesn't take into account cars driving behind
-* The masking polygon has rigidly defined vertices making the pipeline less usefull when apex ("end of the road" position) is changing
+* The region of interest has rigidly defined vertices making the pipeline less usefull when apex ("end of the road" position) is changing
 * Current solution implements very simple smoothing over historical data and lines are still shaking a little bit
 * A lot more will come with deeper knowledge )

 ###3.
-Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Possible improvements

+A possible improvement would be to implement more intelligent way to define the region of interest and use more elaborated approach to take historical data into account.
+Another potential improvement could be to implement current solution using object-oriented approach, so that the whole pipeline is incapsulated in a single class that can be reused through inheritance.